TBendong/TBendong.github.io/_pages/research.md

     </figure>
   </div>
   <div class="text-side">
     <p>I concentrate on both practical applications within the system and the development of underlying algorithms.
-A comprehensive framework has been established to address a broad spectrum of uncertainty-related issues in power systems.
-This framework includes both forward and inverse uncertainty quantification methodologies.</p>
+A comprehensive framework has been established to address a broad spectrum of uncertainty-related issues in power systems. </p>
-    <p>This framework includes both forward and inverse uncertainty quantification methodologies.
+    <p><b>This framework includes both forward and inverse uncertainty quantification methodologies</b>.
 The forward problems focus on risk assessment and stability analysis, which are crucial for proactive system management.
 Conversely, the inverse problems address parameter estimation, essential for system modeling and control.</p>
   </div>
 </div>
 </body>